XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Experiment Setup

-\paragraph{Meta} We present both sentences of a minimal pair within a single prompt.
+For \textbf{Meta}, we present both sentences of a minimal pair within a single prompt.
 We convert the target property into a question and compare the probabilities assigned to acceptable vs. unacceptable concepts.
-We apply prompts in each language while preserving cross-linguistic consistency in structure.
-Figure \ref{prompt_template} shows the prompts used in the experiment. \paragraph{Direct} We compute sentence probabilities directly from the model's logits.
-A prediction is considered correct if the model assigns a higher probability to the valid sentence within each minimal pair (whether conceptually correct). \paragraph{Neuro} We adopt last-token pooling to represent each sentence, extracting the final token's hidden state from every layer.
+Figure \ref{prompt_template} in Appendix \ref{appendix} shows the prompts used in the experiment.
+For \textbf{Direct}, we compute sentence probabilities directly from the model's logits.
+A prediction is considered correct if the model assigns a higher probability to the valid sentence within each minimal pair.
+For \textbf{Neuro}, we adopt last-token pooling to represent each sentence, extracting the final token's hidden state from every layer.
 This approach ensures coverage of all preceding tokens \cite{SFRAIResearch2024}.
-We then apply a logistic regression classifier for probing, using F1 score (averaged over five cross-validation folds) as our primary evaluation metric.
+We then apply a logistic regression classifier for probing, using the F1 score (averaged over five cross-validation folds) as our primary evaluation metric.